 Can you put hard anodized cookware in the dishwasher?

-No. Hard anodized nonstick pots and pans should be hand washed.
-A dishwasher will damage your cookware.
+No, you should not wash your hard anodized cookware in the dishwasher.
+Hard anodized nonstick pots and pans should be hand washed.
+A dishwasher can damage your cookware.
 Only clean the kitchenware in the dishwasher if the manufacturer’s manual says that it is okay to do that.

 Is hard anodized dishwasher safe?